How We Got Here

 It has been quite a few Kerbin years since that fateful crash, enough for generations to live and die, and for groups to form, split apart, and come together again.

-With the kerbals of Oshan united under a loose coalition of unions, parties, and cooperatives, the Union of Oshanian Syndicates has the green-light to look skyward once more.
+With the kerbals of Oshan united under a coalition of trade unions, free associations, and cooperatives, the Union of Oshanian Syndicates has the green-light to look skyward once more.

-The space centers of Kerbin had a peculiar shape, seemingly imprinted into our minds, and near the city of New Briztol, the main planetary space center would be built, surface installations supported on algae-based concrete and supplied by settlements below the ice.
+The space centers of old Kerbin had a peculiar and particular shape, one which just felt natural.
+Thus, near the city of New Briztol, on Oshan's equator, the main planetary space center would be built, surface installations supported on algae-based concrete and supplied by the city inside of and below the thick icesheet.

-Crafted by the best available minds and brought out by pressure-suited union folks, the Vertibird is ready to make that first hop towards the stars above.
+Crafted by the best available minds and brought out by pressure-suited forklift drivers, the Vertibird is ready to make that first hop towards the stars above.